pourmalek/covir2/Troubleshooting.md

 <br/><br/>

 ********************************************************************************************************************************************
 * **Problem** (2): If the *ERROR* message is about unavailability / unresponsiveness of a component study site server.
 Less frequently, web server unresponsiveness might occur during downloading `-renvars-` Stata command.
-The error message might be -r(691); I/O error- that is usually and internet connection issue.
+The error message might be -r(691); I/O error- that is usually an internet connection issue.
 See -r(691) I/O error- on [statalist](https://www.statalist.org/forums/forum/general-stata-discussion/general/1475517-update-all-r-691-i-o-error)

 * **Treatment**: (1) Close all running programs / applications except Stata and try again.
 (2) Try a better internet connection.
 (3) Try again later.
 Unresponsiveness of a component study site server (or `-renvars-` ) should be temporary, and is usually resolved in about a day.
 In the meanwhile, one can check the previously created results in [`covir2-output`](https://github.com/pourmalek/covir2-output)